Euro 2020 to become Euro 2021 as UEFA proposes sweeping Champions League & league changes | Goal.com

 International fixtures which have been cancelled in the March break are now set to take place over the summer, with no tournament football to take into account.

-The 2021 Nations League Finals, which were supposed to be staged in June 2021, is being pencilled in for the following September.
+The 2021 Nations League Finals, which was supposed to be staged in June 2021, is being pencilled in for the following September.

 There are a number of other matters still to be addressed, with European nations intended to be taking in 2022 World Cup qualifiers next summer.